andresdelfino/finddup/README.md

 ```

 ## finddupgui
-Use finddup with a tkinter-based GUI:
+Use finddup with a Tk-based GUI:
 ```
 finddupgui.py
 ```